Eric Hambro: Personal life

 He was twice married: to Sybil Emily Smith in 1894, and following a divorce, to Estelle Elger in 1929.
 He had two sons and two daughters from his first marriage, including Charles Jocelyn Hambro, who later became a senior intelligence officer and a merchant banker.

 Death

 He died at his home in Sunninghill, Berkshire, aged 75 on 28 December 1947.
-He is buried at St Mary the Virgin, Bromley in London.
+He is buried at St Mary the Virgin, Bromley (now South London).